-Good Holistic Well-Being in the Company during the Situation of Covid-19 Pandemic
+The Situation of Covid-19 Pandemic

 The Company believes that the good holistic well-being in the Company of both physical and mental health, social well-being, and good environment in the situation of Covid-19 pandemic will allow the employees to perform their work better.
 Therefore, the Company has supported and encouraged the care of employees' health in a way that create a safe environment and conducive to good health.
-The Company has announced for the employees to Work from Home during the situation of Covid-19 pandemic because we care about our employees' health when commuting to the office, to reduce the risk of transmission, by using online application or online meeting system that allow fast and convenient communication, providing adequate use of alcohol gel and face masks for employees, recording temperature measurement, access to work in case of need or systematic urgency, and providing of public relations media on health issue to educate the Company's employees.
+The Company has announced for the employees to Work from Home during the situation of Covid-19 pandemic because we care about our employees' health when commuting to the office, to reduce the risk of transmission, by using online application or online meeting system that allow fast and convenient communication, providing adequate use of alcohol gel and face masks for employees, recording temperature measurement, access to work in case of need or systematic urgency, and providing of public relations media on health issue to educate the Company's employees